-Osaka is a wonderful city.
-Full of things to do for the foodie, the nerd, the history buff, and the culture seeker.
+Osaka is a wonderful city; full of seemingly endless things to fascinate the foodie, the nerd, the history buff, and the culture-seeker.
 I’ve never experienced a vibe quite like the one I did in Osaka.

 Being a short hop from both Kyoto and Nara, the city is also great for day trips, making it a convenient hub to explore other parts of Japan; see my friend Amanda’s amazing itinerary for Osaka, Kyoto, and Nara.
 With a number of exciting neighbourhoods to stay in and a multitude of things to get up to, Osaka is a dream city – if you’re looking for a comprehensive guide of where to stay in Osaka then this is the ideal guide for you.

 A Different Kind of Tour